sesamiapp/devportal/docs/2-sesami-experience/4-events.md

 A regular `change` event will be fired on the hidden inputs [hidden fields](/docs/sesami-experience/quick-start/#sesami-hidden-fields).

-**Example:** Listen for [sesami:modal:opened](#sesamimodalopened) event and once inputs are rendered, listen for the change event on the `Date` input and programmatically create an order without customers having to click on add to cart button:
+**Example:** Listen for [sesami:modal:opened](#sesamimodalopened) event and once inputs are rendered, listen for the change event on the `Date` input and programmatically create an order without customers having to click on the add to cart button:

 ```html
 <script>